ttscoff/curlyq/README.md

 ##### tags

 Return a hierarchy of all tags in a page.
 Use `-t` to limit to a specific tag.
+This command needs work on the query/search features, they don't currently work in combination.

 ```
 NAME